XqFeng-Josie/XqFeng-Josie/README.md

 I'm actively seeking **collaborative opportunities** in areas related to:

+* Generative AI (data, applications)
+* Human-centered AI system design
-* AI agents (robotics, applications, and tools)
+* LLM-powered agents (society, human-being and tools)
 * Multimodal data engineering
 * Prompt engineering and evaluation methods
-* Human-centered AI system design

 If you’re working in these areas or interested in a potential collaboration, feel free to connect!